Understanding Your Cycle, and the Signs Something Is Off

 6. Not Ovulating (Anovulation)

 You might still have regular bleeds, but without actually ovulating.
-This can happen if you're not tracking ovulation signs—no temperature shift, no fertile cervical mucus, no noticeable physical changes mid-cycle.
+This can happen if you're not tracking ovulation signs (temperature shift, or fertile cervical mucus).

-You can bleed without ovulating.
-This is called an anovulatory cycle, and it's more common than most women realize.
+You can bleed without ovulating; This is called an anovulatory cycle, and it's more common than most women realise.

 Possible causes: PCOS, chronic stress, thyroid dysfunction, perimenopause, under-eating or excessive exercise.